 Cytogenetics is the study of chromosomes.
-Cytogenetic assessment involves testing blood or bone marrow for the presence of a known chromosomal abnormality that reflects the recipient's disease.
-Testing methods you may see include conventional chromosome analysis (karyotyping) or fluorescence in situ hybridization (FISH).
-For more information about cytogenetic testing and terminology, see Appendix C.
+Cytogenetic assessment involves testing blood or bone marrow for the presence of known chromosomal abnormalities that reflect the recipient's disease.
+Testing methods include conventional chromosome analysis (karyotyping) or fluorescence in situ hybridization (FISH).
+For more information about cytogenetic testing and terminology, see Appendix C, Cytogenetic Assessments.

-Indicate if cytogenetic studies were obtained at the last evaluation prior to the start of the preparative regimen.
-If cytogenetic studies were obtained, select "yes" and continue with question 219.
+Indicate if cytogenetic studies were obtained at the last evaluation prior to the preparative regimen / infusion.
+If cytogenetic studies were obtained, select "yes" and continue with question 239.

-If no cytogenetic studies were obtained or it is unknown if chromosome studies were performed, select "no" or "unknown" and continue with question 224.
+If no cytogenetic studies were obtained or it is unknown if chromosome studies were performed, select "no" or "unknown" and continue with question 255.